sudasana/armcom2/MANUAL.md

 ![Tank stats image](https://raw.githubusercontent.com/sudasana/armcom2/master/manual_images/armcom2_tank_stats.png "Tank Stats")

+* M4 Sherman: This is the unit identifier, unique to each model of tank
+* Medium Tank: This is the unit's class, indicating generally what type of unit it is
+* Portrait: A rough approximation of this unit as viewed from the side
+* 75mm, etc. (dark red background): A list of weapon systems on this unit, starting with its main armament

 A full crew, with yourself as the commander, will be automatically generated for your chosen tank.